The Quality Assessment Program (QAP)

 4. Why does my new course need to be assessed?

 Before a budget plan can be assigned to a new course, the course will need a QAP.
-This is because POST will be providing financial assistance to the presenter and the course must me standards.
+This is because POST will be providing financial assistance to the presenter and the course must meet standards.

 5. How are evaluators assigned to conduct an assessment?